deeper-cloud/support-site/src/content/questions/how-to-manage-printer.md

-# How to Manage Printers
+# How to manage printers

+Manage the receipt and ticket printers at your restaurant.

 1. Tap the signal icon at the bottom-left corner of the main menu (the table layout screen).